Virginia’s Reproductive Freedom Amendment

 • Higher rates of unintended pregnancy and limited contraceptive access

 • Partners are often excluded from reproductive health conversations despite their significant influence on reproductive outcomes, with limited education about their roles and responsibilities.
+Partner’s control of financial resources and their reactions to pregnancy disclosure critically shape reproductive decisions and access to care.

 Key forms of oppression: